What this filing does

 When you need this

-Common reasons founders file this
+Common reasons founders engage this

 • All partners agree to dissolve the firm by mutual consent.